By Dr. Artour Rakhimov, Alternative Health Educator and Author

 Moreover, even Albert’s relationship with the mother should be affected.
 How to check that?
 Imagine a study with the following design.

 Choose 200 solid unemotional infants, with no fear at all (“No one had ever seen them in a state of fear and rage, the infants practically never cried”, as in the 1920 study).
-Divide these cool explorers on 2 groups.
+Divide these cool explorers into 2 groups.
 Send 100 of them to experience the same that Albert got.
 Then compare these experimental infants with the control group who were in the crap-free environment.
 Later measure their eye contact with their mothers, proximity, somatic changes (heart rate, blood pressure, galvanic skin response, etc.) before and after the experiments.
 What would be logical to expect?

 If you are not convinced about the reality of the impact, think again about previously absolutely composed never-crying infants (discoverers and creators) who in the lab are to experience the following reactions for the first time in their lives:

 “- the reaction was pronounced.
 Negative responses began at once.
 He leaned as far away from the animal as possible, whimpered, then burst into tears.
 When the rabbit was placed in contact with him he buried his face in the mattress, then got up on all fours and crawled away, crying as he went.
-This was a most convincing test.
+This was the most convincing test.

 – straightened up immediately, fell over to the opposite side and turned his head away.
 He then began to cry.